Eye Disorders in Dogs & Cats

 Cataracts often require surgery, though the timing of the surgery may or may not be urgent.
 When a younger dog develops cataracts it is typically due to congenital issues and the cataracts often progress more rapidly requiring surgery sooner rather than later.
 This is also true for cataracts caused by diabetes.
 For an older animal, however, you may be able to slow the progression enough to delay or even eliminate the need for surgery – depending on the extent of vision impairment at the time of diagnosis and the age of the animal.

 Prevention and treatment both begin with the basics – a very high quality diet supplemented with additional vitamins and minerals.
 Diet is the foundation of good health and this is the most important thing you can do for your companion.
 Many chronic degenerative diseases such as cataracts develop over time as a result of inadequate nutrition and exposure to toxins in the food and environment.
-Please see "What You Need to Know About Your Pet's Food" and "All About Raw Food" in our Newsletter Articles section.
+Please see "What You Need to Know About Your Pet's Food" and "All About Raw Food" in our Holistic Healthcare Library section.
 Some people are not comfortable with feeding raw food.
 If this is the case for you, consider dehydrated or freeze dried food to supplement the diet, or a very high quality canned food – or even better yet, home-made food or healthy leftovers.
 Basically, the fresher the diet, the better it is for an animal's health and immune system.

-Herbal supplements, I recommend the herb Bilberry, can be extremely helpful for cataracts.
+Herbal supplements: I recommend the herb Bilberry.
+It can be extremely helpful for cataracts.
 Bilberry is believed to improve circulation to the eye and thus the delivery of needed nutrients to eye tissue.
 The dosage for cats is approximately 20 mg. per day, and for dogs 40-280 mg. per day depending on the size of the dog.
 In addition, a high quality antioxidant supplement may slow the progression of cataracts: such as Genesis Resources Canine Antioxidant Formula or Feline Antioxidant Formula or Vetri-Science Cell Advance.

 Homeopathy can be helpful in some cases of cataracts.
 The choice of remedy, however, is very specific for each animal and needs to be guided by a veterinarian trained in homeopathy.
 For a referral see: The Academy of Veterinary Homeopathy.